Jordan-Glass/blog.jglass.me/content/posts/getting-started-with-zola-part-1/index.md

 * `saas` is for CSS styling of your pages.
 I'll be using themes, so I can ignore this folder.
 * `static` holds any type of file - such as images or documents - that you want to host on your site.
 You can link to them from your blog posts.
 * `templates` can be used to automatically generate particular pages in a set, consistent way.
 Like `sass`, you can ignore this if you're using a theme.
 * `themes` contains the theme to be used to style the blog.
+You can have more than one stored here - Zola will only use the one you tell it to.

 # Adding a theme